WeCanCodeIT/columbus-2017-fall/week3/README.md

 ### Topics

 - Students should be able to create a class blueprint of an object
-- Studnets should be able to reference the created class to house ArrayList data (type parameters re-visited)
+- Students should be able to reference the created class to house ArrayList data (type parameters re-visited)

 ### Class Preparation